-Abdominal Aorta UltrasoundAn Overview
+Abdominal Aorta Ultrasound An Overview

-Why is an abdominal aorta ultrasound performed?
+Why do you perform an abdominal aorta ultrasound?

-An abdominal aorta ultrasound is performed to measure the size of the aorta and to screen for abdominal aorta aneurysms.
-With an abdominal aorta ultrasound, a physician can closely monitor the aorta and asses a patients’ risk for aneurysm rupture.
+An abdominal aorta ultrasound measures the size of the aorta and screens for abdominal aorta aneurysms.
+With an abdominal aorta ultrasound, a physician can closely monitor the aorta and assess a patient’s risk for aneurysm rupture.